habibshahid/aiqa/client/src/documentation/user-manual.md

 3. Enter your current password
 4. Enter and confirm your new password
 5. Click "Change Password" to save changes

+## Troubleshooting

+### Common Issues

+**Session Timeout**:
+- If your session times out due to inactivity, you'll see a session timeout dialog
+- Enter your password to continue without losing your work
+- Or click "Cancel" to return to the login page

+**Tour Navigation Issues**:
+- If the tour gets stuck or can't find elements, click "Skip Tour"
+- You can restart tours from your profile menu
+- Different tours are available on different pages

+**Loading Issues**:
+- If data fails to load, try refreshing the page
+- Check your internet connection
+- Ensure you have the necessary permissions

+### Contact Support

+If you encounter issues that you cannot resolve:

+1. Click on your username in the top-right corner
+2. Select "Help & Support"
+3. Fill out the support form with details about your issue
+4. Or email support directly at support@intellicon.io

 ---